Antonio Vallisneri: Importance

-He also was keenly interested in the natural sciences, and over his lifetime collected numerous specimens of animals, minerals and other natural objects.
-Unfortunately his scientific method was limited when it came to interpreting fossil evidence on mountain tops; the only possibility he allowed for was a miraculous Biblical Flood (Flood geology) as the cause for their deposition.
+Vallisneri was keenly interested in the natural sciences, and over his lifetime collected numerous specimens of animals, minerals and other natural objects.
+Particularly notable are his contributions to geology.
+In his treatise De' Corpi Marini (1721), Vallisneri challenged the popular theory that the Universal Deluge was the origin of all known fossil specimens.
+He summarised the main diluvial theories and rejected them.
+He proposed a theory involving multiple localised floods and emergences to explain fossil distribution, and restricted the direct action of God to the biblical deluge.
+Vallisneri's geological theories deeply influenced Anton Moro, the father of plutonism.

-He had a very clear and precise style of writing.
-In 1709 he joined Francesco Scipio Maffei and Apostolo Zeno in editing a literary journal, Giornale de' Letterati d'Italia, which had a brief life.
+Vallisneri had a very clear and precise style of writing.
+In 1709, he joined Francesco Scipione Maffei and Apostolo Zeno in editing a literary journal, Giornale de' Letterati d'Italia.
+As editor of the medical and naturalistic sections of this journal, he endeavoured to promote Galilean experimental legacy in Italy and all over Europe.
 Vallisneri's contribution to the use of language makes him one of the most admired science writers, in the tradition of Galilei, Francesco Redi and Lorenzo Magalotti.
 Vallisneri also followed Galilei's tracks in electing Italian as the language of choice for writing his treatises.
 This was a courageous choice in the scientific community of the time, which still used Latin as the “language of knowledge.”